ConorPMullan/admin-front-end/README.md

-## Pet Foods Experts Admin Application :dog: :cat:
+## Pet Foods Experts Admin Application :dog: :cat: :rabbit: :hamster:

 Welcome to the repository for the PFE admin application! :wave: